Higher education providers

 It is also important to maintain the above information in the event of a default.

-Higher education levies and fund
+Higher education tuition protection levies and fund

 The risk factors comprising the risk rated premium component are intended to reflect the risk of default.
 They are: